qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 The output folder will contain as many layers as the unique values found in the desired field.

-The number of files generated is equal to the number of different values found for the specified attribute.
+The number of geopackage files generated is equal to the number of different values found for the specified attribute.

 It is the opposite operation of *merging*.